oblac/jodd-site/content/madvoc/7+results-more.md

 Alias is defined in the `IndexAction` class: alias name is `index` and value equals to the action path: `/index.html`.
 Therefore, behavior of the `OneAction#execute` action remains identical.

-Aliases are convenient for `redirect:` results.
+Aliases are convenient for redirection results.
 {: .attn}

 ### Default aliases